-Inlays and onlays are indirect restorations that may also be used to address tooth damage.
-They are similar to dental crowns and tooth fillings in that they are made of tooth-colored material, but they cover a different area of the tooth.
+Inlays and onlays are indirect restorations that your dentist may also use to address tooth damage.
+They are similar to dental crowns and tooth fillings.
+They too are made of tooth colored material, but they cover a different area of the tooth.
 Inlays fill in the chewing surface of the tooth between the cusps, or sides of the tooth.
 Onlays cover the chewing surface and the tooth cusps.

 Dental Crown FAQs